 Thus says the Lord, "Do not learn the way of the nations, And do not be terrified by the signs of the heavens Although the nations are terrified by them; For the customs of the peoples are delusion; Because it is wood cut from the forest, The work of the hands of a craftsman with a cutting tool.
 "They decorate it with silver and with gold; They fasten it with nails and with hammers So that it will not totter.
 (Jeremiah 10:2-4 NASB)

-While what Jeremiah describes bears some resemblance to the traditional Christmas tree, the resemblance is superficial.
+Although what Jeremiah describes bears some resemblance to the traditional Christmas tree, the resemblance is superficial.
 The chapter has nothing whatsoever to do with a Christmas tree but, as is commonly done, is wrenched from its context to 'prove' what is already believed.
 The very next verse makes it very clear that what Jeremiah was describing was an idol or representation of a false god that has to be carried around because it was powerless to move on its own accord.
 Not exactly something we do with Christmas trees.

 Like a scarecrow in a cucumber field are they, And they cannot speak; They must be carried, Because they cannot walk!
 Do not fear them, For they can do no harm, Nor can they do any good."
 (Jeremiah 10:5 NASB)

 A similar sentiment in Isaiah 40:18-20 exemplifies the fact that the decorated objects made from a tree were objects of worship.
-Again, something we do with Christmas trees.
+Again, not something we do with Christmas trees.

 To whom then will you liken God?
 Or what likeness will you compare with Him?
 As for the idol, a craftsman casts it, A goldsmith plates it with gold, And a silversmith fashions chains of silver.
 He who is too impoverished for such an offering Selects a tree that does not rot; He seeks out for himself a skillful craftsman To prepare an idol that will not totter.
 (Isaiah 40:18-20 NASB)